Allergies

 Pollens

-Plan your vacation at the height of the expected pollinating period, and choose a location where such exposure would be minimal, such as the seashore.
+• If you're planning to travel for vacation, try to go away at the height of your expected local pollinating period, and choose a location where such exposure would be minimal, such as the seashore.

-Relocating where the offending substance doesn't grow is not usually recommended because the person who is sensitive to a particular pollen or mold may subsequently develop allergies to new allergens after repeated exposure.
+Relocating is not usually recommended because the person who is sensitive to a particular pollen or mold may subsequently develop allergies to new allergens after repeated exposure at the new location.

 Molds